Cetrimonium bromide: Protein electrophoresis

 Glycoproteins form broad, fuzzy bands in SDS-PAGE (Laemmli-electrophoresis) because of their broad distribution of negative charges.
 Using positively charged detergents such as CTAB will avoid issues associated with glycoproteins.
 Proteins can be blotted from CTAB-gels in analogy to western blots ("eastern blot"), and Myelin-associated high hydrophobic protein can be analyzed using CTAB 2-DE.

 DNA extraction

-CTAB serves as an important surfactant in the DNA extraction buffer system to remove membrane lipids and promote cell lysis.
+CTAB is an essential surfactant in the DNA extraction buffer system that removes membrane lipids and promotes cell lysis.
 Separation is also successful when the tissue contains high amounts of polysaccharides.
-CTAB binds to the polysaccharides when the salt concentration is high, thus removing polysaccharides from solution.
+CTAB binds to the polysaccharides when the salt concentration is high, thus removing polysaccharides from the solution.
 A typical recipe can be to combine 100 mL of 1 M Tris HCl (pH 8.0), 280 mL 5 M NaCl, 40 mL of 0.5 M EDTA, and 20 g of CTAB then add double distilled water (ddH2O) to bring total volume to 1 L.